Today I am going to teach a very fun DIY to paint your own Valentine’s Day Card. These hand-painted cards look amazing and are very easy to make!

 For Valentine’s Day this year, I decided that I would send my girlfriends a handmade Valentine’s card.
 I love to paint, so I made handmade watercolor pen and ink cards.

-Ready to learn how to make these Valentine’s Day DIY cards?
+I am excited to teach you how to make these Valentine’s Day DIY cards.
 Once you see how I made these, you will see that you can do it too!

 Let’s Send Homemade Valentine’s Day Cards This Year!

 Valentine’s Day is a great time to reach out to let your friends know that you care about them and are thinking of them.

 Do you remember, when we were in elementary school, we would spend hours pouring through the valentines we received?